 Meaningful Conversations – Build friendships with other young professionals while discussing significant topics.

 Inspiring Journeys – Travel to historic sites and world-class museums to deepen understanding.
 We will open the program with a daylong Charlotte pilgrimage (as we do not have travel far to learn about our country’s Black and Jewish history).
 In the spring, we go on a four-day Deep South Pilgrimage, visiting important sites in Atlanta, Birmingham, Montgomery, and Selma.

 Engaging Programs – Monthly meetings with engaging programs designed to help participants question, learn, and grow.

 Long-lasting Connections – We have an alumni network to support the ongoing friendships and intersectional work of advancing justice.

-We are now accepting applications to be part of our 2022-2023 Cohort.
+Applications to be part of our 2023-2024 Cohort.
 The application deadline is September 30.

 For more information, contact one of our co-chairs: